Nagorno-Karabakh conflict: Background

-Throughout the Soviet period, Azerbaijani authorities implemented policies aimed at diluting the Armenian majority in Nagorno-Karabakh through various means, including border manipulations, encouraging the exodus of Armenians, and settling Azerbaijanis in the region.
-Thisdiscrimination against the Armenian population were part of a part of a broader strategy to suppress Armenian culture and identity in Nagorno-Karabakh.
+This discrimination against the Armenian population was part of a part of a broader strategy to suppress Armenian culture and identity in Nagorno-Karabakh.
 Former Azerbaijani President Heydar Aliyev later admitted to supporting some of these policies.
 Teaching Armenian history in Nagorno-Karabakh was banned.
 Nagorno-Karabakh Armenians were persecuted for choosing to attend college in Armenia instead of Azerbaijan or for supporting the FC Ararat Yerevan football club instead of Neftchi Baku.
 The 1973 Soviet Top League final in which Ararat Yerevan defeated FC Dynamo Kyiv was not aired in Azerbaijan SSR, and Nagorno-Karabakh Armenians that listened to the match by radio were arrested and questioned by the KGB.
 Despite these pressures, Armenians remained the majority in Nagorno-Karabakh when the USSR collapsed.
-Census data from the Soviet period reflects these demographic shifts.
-According to the 1979 Soviet census, 160,841 Azerbaijanis lived in Armenia, while 352,410 Armenians resided in Azerbaijan outside of Nagorno-Karabakh.
-By the time of the 1989 Soviet census, these numbers had declined, with 84,860 Azerbaijanis in Armenia and 245,045 Armenians in Azerbaijan outside of Nagorno-Karabakh.
-Thomas De Waal notes that in the mid-1980s, there were approximately 350,000 Armenians in Azerbaijan outside of Nagorno-Karabakh and around 200,000 Azerbaijanis in Armenia.

 Amid Mikhail Gorbachev's reforms the dissolution of the Soviet Union in 1988–89, a 1988 Nagorno-Karabakh referendum was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
 In response, a series of pogroms were committed against Armenians throughout Azerbaijan, leading to the start of the Nagorno-Karabakh War.
 Professor Matt Qvortrup considered it hypocritical that Western Europe countries had eagerly recognised the succession of several states from Yugoslavia, ignoring the laws of territorial integrity, but simultaneously did not show the same interest for the Nagorno-Karabakh referendum, noting "the practice of independence referendums seemingly owes more to national interest than to adherence to principles of jurisprudence".